zuplo/docs/docs/dedicated/architecture.md

 When you deploy your API Gateway to multiple regions, Zuplo uses a global load balancer to route traffic to the closest region.
-This provides low latency access to your API's for end-users around the world.
-The load balancer also handles fail over in case of an outage in one region.
+This provides low latency access to your APIs for end-users around the world.
+The load balancer also handles failover in case of an outage in one region.

 <ManagedDedicatedMultiRegionArchitecture />